INeedTogepi/SG-Game-Tags/README.md

 Some games with wrong store page link won't show trading card status. e.g Left 4 Dead Bundle and Portal Bundle since the [store page](http://store.steampowered.com/sub/7932/) itself is gone now.
 I can't do anything about that.

-If you feel your browser becomes too laggy, try factory reset or reinstall the script to remove all unused cached data, and update to v3.1.
 If bundled tag doesn't appear at all, check if you can open [this link](http://ruphine.esy.es/steamgifts/GetBundleStatus.php), maybe my server down.
 If wishlist tag doesn't appear at all, make sure you are logged in to steam with the same browser, and then check [this link](http://store.steampowered.com/dynamicstore/userdata/) if there are some number inside [] after "rgWishlist" :